castwide/vscode-solargraph/README.md

 This extension contributes the following settings:

 * `solargraph.commandPath`: Path to the solargraph command.
 Set this to an absolute path to select from multiple installed Ruby versions.
-(This setting is ignored if solargraph.useBundler is true.)
 * `solargraph.useBundler`: Use `bundle exec` to run solargraph.
+(If this is true, `solargraph.commandPath` is ignored.)

 ## Known Issues

 * Incomplete support for stdlib

-## Release Notes

-### 0.0.1

-Initial release
+* Completion items should include method arguments